SOFTBoiS/SI_MP_4_Eureka_Server/README.md

 [Review Catalog](https://github.com/SOFTBoiS/SI_MP_4_Review_Catalog)

 ## How to
+1. Replace the mongodb connection string in the Review Catalog [application.properties](https://github.com/SOFTBoiS/SI_MP_4_Review_Catalog/blob/main/src/main/resources/application.properties) with your own.

-1. Run the Eureka server.
+2. Run the Eureka server.
-2. Run the Car Catalog.
+3. Run the Car Catalog.
-3. Run the Review Catalog.
+4. Run the Review Catalog.
-4. Run the Car Gateway.
+5. Run the Car Gateway.

 **Before making any review requests, you should create some users with some cars**